jorgebotas/ete4-documentation/index.md

 [^ProfileFace]: coming soon to ETE v4.

 >**NOTE**.
-> We are still working on migrating ETE v3 Faces to ETE v4's drawing engine
+> We are still working on migrating ETE v3 Faces to ETE v4's drawing engine.

 #### Face position